andrew/ultimate-awesome/README.md

 - [awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors & (pre)viewers for Linux, Apple macOS, Microsoft Windows, the World Wide Web & more.
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
 - [Awesome-AI-GPTs](https://github.com/EmbraceAGI/Awesome-AI-GPTs) - Awesome AI GPTs, OpenAI GPTs, GPT-4, ChatGPT, GPTs, Prompts, plugins, Prompts leaking.
-- [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
-Please let me know if you have information that the list does not include.
 - [awesome-dashboard](https://github.com/obazoud/awesome-dashboard) - A curated list of amazingly awesome dashboards/visualization resources.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.